Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 actually having to publish a separate CUDA variant of the main package (think JAX).
 However, this is a recent development and it has not been pursued yet.

-It was also pointed out that technically these kind of dependency specifiers can create potential conflicts.
+It was also pointed out that these kind of dependency specifiers can create potential conflicts.
 For example, since technically a wheel can have multiple values for a property, the code in listing 8. could end up pulling in two or three versions of `nvidia-cuda-runtime` simultaneously.
 We are still working on some